MrBSykes/kali-linux-to-ubuntu-linux-os-swap/README.md

 Ubuntu Desktop 26.04 LTS

 The original 1TB HDD was replaced with a SATA SSD as part of a prior hardware repurposing project.
-The old HDD was repurposed as external backup storage for a Jellyfin Media Server via USB enclosure — documented separately in this portfolio.
+The old HDD was repurposed as external backup storage for a Jellyfin Media Server via USB enclosure.
+Documented separately in this portfolio.

 Lab Environment